RutvikJR/RutvikJR/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Angular and ReactJS
+- 🔭 I’m currently working on ReactJS
 - 🌱 I’m currently learning NODE JS
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with ...